-- 1. To provide a strong, flexible program of quality education for the training of occupationally competent paralegal/legal assistants.
-This includes those new to the paralegal field, as well as those who are already in the job marketplace and need either selective training or a degree for career advancement. - To offer a curriculum which provides a balance of legal theory and practical experience which will result in highly trained paralegals qualified to work under the supervision of an attorney in a variety of legal and law-related environments. - To provide students with supervised work experience in a legal setting via two internship requirements. - 4.
-To provide information, demonstrations and actual practice in resume writing, job search techniques and employment interviews to assist in making the adjustment from student to employee. - 5.
-To determine and respond to the changing needs of the legal and lawrelated community in relationship to the curriculum and to contribute to the advancement of legal professionals. - 6.
-To provide information regarding the importance of the American legal system via its history, relationship to other branches of government, the ethical responsibilities of paralegals, lawyers and judges, and the crucial role of paralegals in the delivery of legal services. - Maintain equality of opportunity in the educational program without discrimination or segregation on the grounds of race, color, religion, disability, national origin or sex.
+- To provide a strong, flexible program for the quality education for the training of occupationally competent paralegals/legal assistants.
+This includes those new to the paralegal field as well as those who are already in the job marketplace and need either selective training or a degree for career advancement. - To offer a curriculum that provides a balance of legal theory and practical experience resulting in highly trained paralegals qualified to work under the supervision of an attorney in a variety of legal and law-related environments. - To provide students with supervised work experience in a legal setting via two internship requirements. - To provide information, demonstrations and actual practice in: resume writing, job search techniques, and employment interviews in order to assist in making the adjustment from student to employee. - To determine and respond to the changing needs of the legal and lawrelated community in relationship to the curriculum and to contribute to the advancement of legal professionals. - To provide information regarding the importance of the American legal system via its history, relationship to other branches of government, the ethical responsibilities of paralegals, lawyers and judges, and the crucial role of paralegals in the delivery of legal services. - Maintain equality of opportunity in the educational program without discrimination or segregation on the grounds of race, color, religion, disability, and national origin or sex.

-Program Acceptance Requirement: Students must be accepted into the Paralegal Program prior to registering for PLA 203, Legal Research and Writing I and also PLA 204, Internship I and PLA 206, Internship II.
+Program Acceptance Requirement: Students must be accepted into the Paralegal Program prior to registering for PLA 203, Legal Research and Writing I or PLA 205, Legal Research and Writing II, and also PLA204, Internship I, and PLA 206, Internship II.